MULTICULTURALISM IN SINGAPORE AND ITS CONTESTED MEANINGS

 Academic integrity: Academic dishonesty (e.g. cheating, plagiarism, fabrication) is a very serious violation of trust and will result in a failing grade; students will also be referred to university authorities for disciplinary action.
 Plagiarism—the use of other people’s ideas as if they were your own—is a serious offence.
 Your assignments will be submitted for checking.
 If you are unclear about how to properly use or cite scholarly work, please consult me.
 There are also websites with useful information about what constitutes plagiarism, how to use sources appropriately, and how to evaluate your sources (particularly internet sources).
 See, for example, http://www.plagiarism.org/.

-To be uploaded as a document that includes assignments allocated to named students for class presentation.
+To be uploaded as a document that includes:

 See Assessment section.

-It is to preferred that students have taken a critical thinking and writing module.
+It is to preferred that students have taken a critical thinking and writing module first.

 Not applicable to USP modules.